aplteam/Tatin/docs/TatinUserSettings.md

 Once Tatin is installed when you fire up an instance of Dyalog APL the contents of the file is used to instantiate the `Tatin.UserSettings` class.
 The instance is assigned to `⎕SE.Tatin.MyUserSettings`.
 From then on any changes to the file with an external editor _do not_ affect `⎕SE.Tatin.MyUserSettings`!

-`⎕SE.Tatin.MyUserSettings` provides a number of properties that can be questioned as well as a number of methods that can be issued in order to manipulate the user settings.
+`⎕SE.Tatin.MyUserSettings` provides a number of properties that can be referenced as well as a number of methods that can be issued in order to manipulate the user settings.

 For example, this call: